MiDataInt/mdi-apps-framework/shiny/shared/session/modules/widgets/plots/interactivePlots/README.md

 The plotly library takes a "client-side" approach.
 The server is responsible for assembling a data object with everything needed to construct the plot that it sends to the browser.
-The plotly javascript library, running entirely in the web browser, then renders to plot for the user.
-Any interactions with the plot, and any ensuing adjustments to the plot image, are also handled in the browser, allowing for faster updates in an interactive session, especially for complex plots.
+The plotly javascript library, running in the web browser, then renders to plot.
+Any interactions with the plot, and any ensuing adjustments to the plot image, are also handled in the browser, allowing for faster updates, especially for complex plots.
-The initial load of the plot can take a bit longer since more data needs to be sent to the browser, but then the experience is featured-laden and smooth.
+The initial load of the plot can take a bit longer since more data needs to be sent to the browser, but then the experience is featured-rich and smooth.

 ### Ways to use plotly in MDI apps